-Two teams of nine members each engage in tug-of-war.
-Each of the first team’s members has an average mass of 68 kg and exerts an average force of 1350 N horizontally.
-Each of the second team’s members has an average mass of 73 kg and exerts an average force of 1365 N horizontally. (a) What is magnitude of the acceleration of the two teams, and which team wins? (b) What is the tension in the section of rope between the teams?
+Two teams of nine members each engage in a tug-of-war, pulling in opposite directions on a horizontal rope.
+Each of the first team’s members has an average mass of 68 kg and exerts an average force of 1350 N horizontally on the ground as they pull on the rope.
+Each of the second team’s members has an average mass of 73 kg and exerts an average force of 1365 N horizontally on the ground as they pull on the rope in the opposite direction. (a) What is the magnitude of the acceleration of the two teams, and which team wins? (b) What is the tension in the section of rope between the teams?

 What force does a trampoline have to apply to Jennifer, a 45.0-kg gymnast, to accelerate her straight up at ?
 The answer is independent of the velocity of the gymnast—she can be moving up or down or can be instantly stationary.

 (a) Calculate the tension in a vertical strand of spider web if a spider of mass hangs motionless on it. (b) Calculate the tension in a horizontal strand of spider web if the same spider sits motionless in the middle of it much like the tightrope walker in Figure 5.26.
 The strand sags at an angle of below the horizontal.
 Compare this with the tension in the vertical strand (find their ratio).

 Suppose Kevin, a 60.0-kg gymnast, climbs a rope. (a) What is the tension in the rope if he climbs at a constant speed? (b) What is the tension in the rope if he accelerates upward at a rate of ?